-A "DG" grade indicates that the coursework is in-progress because it covers more than one semester and will be completed within a contracted time limit or as otherwise approved by the Vice President for Academic Administration.
+A "DG" grade indicates that the coursework is in progress because it covers more than one semester and will be completed within a contracted time limit which is normally two semesters, or as otherwise approved by the Vice President for Academic Administration.
+The drop date for courses with a DG grade option shall be extended to the second semester drop date and if by that time a DG has been previously recorded the DG will be changed to a W. If the work is not completed within the contracted time limit the DG will revert to an E.